cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 apply the model, do we get good masks out?

 ## Calculating confidence

 How do we calculate confidence in the output from the model?
 Let's look at the example above.
 The model outputs a tensor of activations of the final layer for each of the classes.
 If we're analysing 100px by 100px images, and we have two classes, then we expect this tensor to have a shape of `(2, 100, 100)`.
-This is essentially two 100x100 images, one for each class, where each pixel is an activation value.
-Roughly speaking, the class with the larger value is the chosen class for each pixel.
-But can the machine always choose 'a' or 'b'?
-Can't it ever be stumped?
-Perhaps there should be a third option: **none of the above**.
+This is essentially two 100x100 images, one for each class, where each pixel is an *activation value*.
+What I'm describing here is sort-of a fuzzy [one-hot encoding](https://en.wikipedia.org/wiki/One-hot) - where you don't report a *class* directly for your input, you report the *confidence* in each class.
+This allows you to decide yourself if the confidence is significant and a class has been decided, or if a class is just a guess and the model is decidedly un-confident in the result.

-"Activation" is just just whatever number is the result of summing the weighted and biased value of the neurons in the layer behind - I mean it is a pretty arbitrary value.
-We want some way to normalise or convert this to a percentage.
-Then we can assess using our monkey brains whether the class chosen for a pixel should be 'aye' or 'naw', or if the machine can't tell, an important third option.

-# Under the bonnet

-Neural networks have come a long way since their beginning (see [my first ML post]({% post_url 2020-02-22-neural_networks %}) ) for a run down on some of the history.
-Modern neural networks are more than just connected layers; they have different operations gluing the layers together performing edge and feature detection using convolution, creating highly effective and highly efficient pattern recognition tools. - leaps and bounds ahead of the linear function model they were back in the 50s!
+Roughly speaking, the class with the larger activation value is the chosen class for each pixel.

+## Metrics

+Metrics are descriptors for comparing ML outputs and targets.
+[Loss functions](https://en.wikipedia.org/wiki/Loss_function) describe how well or badly a particular set of weights and biases perform as compared to a ground truth - and are a specific kind of metric which is used during training of the model.
+Other metrics are useful for us to use in comparing training runs.

+Some common metrics are
+- F1 score (dice similarity coefficient)
+- Cross entropy loss